jtr13/EDAVold/dates.md

 ## Working with `Date` Class

-It is well worth the effort to convert to `Date` class, because there's a lot you can do with dates in `Date` class that you can't do if you store the dates as character data.
+It is well worth the effort to convert to `Date` class, because there's a lot you can do with dates in a `Date` class that you can't do if you store the dates as character data.

-Number of day between dates:
+Number of days between dates:

 ```r